 Zoho CRM is a very apt and feature rich CRM for small and medium sized teams doing sales work.
 Like all CRM's, adopting one today is critical to the performance of sales, marketing and customer service.
 When the team size grows above 2 or 3 members the collaboration effect kicks in - the time needed to stay on top and in sync with sales projects grows exponentially.
 This is when Zoho CRM becomes a terrific Salesforce Automation (SFA) tool.
-It stores all your sales information (Prospects, Customers, Opportunities and activities around them) in one place and handles the complexity that comes from the all kinds of possible connections between these pieces.
+It stores all your sales information (Prospects, Customers, Opportunities and activities around them) in one place and handles the complexity that comes from all kinds of possible connections between these pieces.

 About Google Apps

-Google Apps is the messaging and collaboration suite of the third millenium.
+Google Apps is the messaging and collaboration suite of the third millennium.
 As good of a cloud based team platform as one can wish for.
 Google has put vast resources into adding products and features to the package that make collaboration a breeze - e-mail, chat, schedule, create and store out of a single environment.
 Even across smartphones, tablets, laptops and desktops (if you still happen to have this latter...).
 The apps to access Gmail, Google Calendar, Drive or Google+ are there for both iOS and Android and while I’d like to avoid the nearly religious aspect of the issues I must say that having used both platforms I overall cast my vote on the Android platform when it comes to mobile devices.

 But we have put these great tools together in many Zoho CRM projects and we observed the outcome to be great synergy.
 By signing up for a cloud based application you are inherently making technology choices downstream and the following summary of benefits should serve as a guide for users wishing to make choices about their CRM.